pocc/tshark.dev/content/formats/deconstructing_pcap.md

     bash$ tshark -r $capture -w $capture

 tshark will read the file and fix any packet lengths that are incorrect.
+For seriously damaged captures, [pcapfix](http://f00l.de/pcapfix/) will try to salvage it by looking for packets byte-by-byte.

 ## Further Reading